 I say it’s like a tampon in the sense that it collects all your blood from the inside, so no more wet feeling – yay!
 But, its better than a tampon because:

-You also have the benefit of saving the planet from period related plastic waste.
+Not only can you benefit from saving money, you can also benefit from saving the planet from period related plastic waste.
 Most pads and tampons contain plastic.
 I’m sure you’re already well aware, but plastic waste is a huge environmental issue.

-Plastic doesn’t degrade like natural materials do, so every piece of plastic that has ever been produced is still out there in the world or ocean somewhere.
+Plastic doesn’t degrade like natural materials do.
+Every piece of plastic that has ever been produced is still out there in the world or ocean somewhere.
 Switching to a reusable cup is a really easy way you can help the environment.
-According to Mooncup Ltd:

 “Plastic backing strips, applicators, wrappers and top sheets are NOT biodegradable.

-27,938 used tampons & applicators collected on our world’s beaches on a single day.
+• 27,938 used tampons & applicators collected on our world’s beaches on a single day.

-1.5 billion items of sanitary protection are flushed every year in the UK alone.
+• 1.5 billion items of sanitary protection are flushed every year in the UK alone.

-The majority of sanitary pads contain 90% plastic.
+• The majority of sanitary pads contain 90% plastic.

 Thanks to Mooncup users worldwide we have ensured that 2.4 billion (…and counting) fewer tampons and pads have ended up on our beaches or in landfill since 2002.”